RedHat-UX/red-hat-design-system/docs/foundations/color/theming.md

 Illustrations and imagery should align to the theme.
 The light theme should feature imagery with light colors and vice versa.
 Imagery with high contrast is only acceptable if it has a transparent background.
 If you cannot find theme-specific imagery, contact the Brand team.

 {% alert title="More information" %}
-High contrast is using bright components or images in dark environments and vice versa.
+High contrast is using bright elements, patterns, or images in dark environments and vice versa.
 This is useful to focus attention or create visual tension.
 {% endalert %}

 {% example palette="light",